About the Journal

 In keeping with our Open Access principles, CGS also believes in open sharing of research data.
 Authors submitting their research to CGS are encouraged to deposit their data in a research data repository and to cite and link to their data in their submission.
 CGS is unable to provide support for data deposition but will include a data availability statement with the article upon publication.
 The author(s)’ ability or willingness to deposit data does not affect a submission’s consideration or acceptance for publication in the journal.

-Note: to maintain blind peer-review, a link to the data repository should not be shared when the manuscript is submitted to the journal.
+Note: To maintain anonymous peer-review, a link to the data repository should not be shared when the manuscript is submitted to the journal.
 If the manuscript is accepted, authors will be asked to include a link to a research data repository where available.

 Publication Ethics Policies